Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-28-misfits.md

 "What?
 I know how you got your nickname, man.
 Hell, you’ve been saluting the dawn since you were twelve.
 Good for you, you take after your old man!"

-"I *really* didn’t need to know that…!"
+"I *really* didn’t need to know that...!"

 Gabe chuckled.
 "Hey, it’s just my *right* leg that doesn’t work properly," he winked.
 Judging that the boy was suitably embarrassed, he relented.
 "But it’s not for thinking with, *Amigo.* Are you really after another committed relationship right now, or do you just wanna smash?"

 Adam looked away.
-"I… shit, Dad, now you’ve got me second-guessing," he complained.
+"I... shit, Dad, now you’ve got me second-guessing," he complained.

 "Good!
 You *should* second-guess.
 I second-guess all the time."
 Gabriel patted him on his huge and startlingly hard shoulder.
 "It’s a good way to avoid hurting the people you really care for."

 Adam nodded and said nothing for a minute or so.
-"I guess… I do want an actual relationship," he said, "but I dunno.
+"I guess...
+I do want an actual relationship," he said, "but I dunno.
 Am I ready for one?
 You’re right, I fucked up the last one pretty bad.
 Marty’s special, Dad, I don’t wanna hurt her like I did Ava."

 Gabe nodded sympathetically.
 "Then my advice is don’t go for it until you’ve got more experience," he suggested.
 "Have fun with some other girls you don’t care about so much first.
 Break a few hearts so you learn how *not* to break hers.
 After all, nobody climbed Everest for their first mountain, did they?"

-"I guess but… are you sure?"
+"I guess but... are you sure?"

  "If she’s that special to you, you need to know how to do it right.
 And right now you *don’t*," Gabe told him.
 "No, I’m not sure, and I don’t think it’d be the right advice for everyone...
 But I think it’s the right advice for *you*, here and now."